andrewgdotcom/spelling/spelling-rules.md

 ### 1C5: S

-Voised S

-s → z when "s" is not the last letter in a wurd, or when it is requïred for disambigüätjon.
+Voised s → z when "s" is not the last letter in a wurd, or when it is requïred for disambigüätjon.

     üse, üze; hous, houz